-My daughter, who is almost 3, has been showing an increase interest in using scissors lately.
+My daughter, who is almost 3, has been showing an increasing interest in using scissors lately.
 Most of this is due to her seeing me use them to cut tags off baby clothes as we get ready for baby no. 2 to come.
 But developmentally, she is also at the age when children start to develop scissor skills as part of their fine motor development.
-Yes, that's right, 2 year olds should be able to start using scissors to makes snips on paper.
+Yes, that's right, 2-year-olds should be able to start using scissors to makes snips on paper.

-First you need to have some safe toddler scissor or tools to use.
+First, you need to have some safe toddler scissor or tools to use.
 We really like the safety scissors from Fundanoodle.
-They are designed for left and right handed children and also will only cut paper (so no worries about cutting hair or other items they aren't suppose to).
+They are designed for left and right-handed children and also will only cut paper (so no worries about cutting hair or other items they aren't supposed to).

 5 Easy Ways to Introduce Scissor Skills for Toddlers

 For this, we just used regular Play Doh® and rolled pieces of it into longer lines or “worms.”
 She enjoyed helping me with this part as well, which is a great fine motor activity in itself.

 Then I took a “worm” and demonstrated by using the Play dough scissors to cut off little chunks.
 We had the Play Doh® on a small metal work tray and she sat on the couch this particular time, but she has also done this at her child table and chair work area.

 She worked at this for probably about 45 minutes, really good concentration for her age, which shows she is ready to learn this skill!

 2. Cutting Modeling Clay